e-mail: bok@dhit.pl

 neodymium magnets

-We offer blue color magnetic Nd2Fe14B - our offer.
-All "neodymium magnets" on our website are in stock for immediate delivery (see the list).
-Check out the magnet pricing for more details see the magnet price list
+We offer yellow color magnetic Nd2Fe14B - our proposal.
+All magnesy in our store are available for immediate delivery (check the list).
+See the magnet price list for more details see the magnet price list

-Where to buy strong magnet?
-Holders with magnets in airtight and durable steel enclosure are perfect for use in difficult climate conditions, including in the rain and snow see...
+Where to purchase strong magnet?
+Magnetic holders in airtight, solid enclosure are excellent for use in difficult, demanding climate conditions, including snow and rain see...

 magnets with holders

-Holders with magnets can be used to enhance production processes, underwater exploration, or searching for meteors made of ore check...
+Holders with magnets can be used to enhance production processes, underwater discoveries, or finding space rocks made of metal more...

 Dhit sp. z o.o. logo